How Do I Load Terrain into a Scenario and Process it for Visualization?

 Additional notes about specific STK Terrain Source file types

 The ADF or GRID is a raster format created by ESRI software that can contain imagery or terrain.
-If this file contains terrain data, it may be used as an STK Terrain Source.
+If this file contains terrain data, you can use it as an STK Terrain Source.
 The steps below assume land-based terrain with rectangular extents and elevations that are based on the WGS84 ellipsoid.

 Below is a sample GRID / ADF Directory.
-Note that all files must be kept together and that the one with the largest file size is loaded in STK.
+You must keep all files together, and you must load the one with the largest file size in STK.

 User-added image

-NGA DTED (.DT1, .DT2, etc) vs NGA DMED file: Which to use as Scenario Terrain source?
+NGA DTED (.DT1, .DT2, etc) vs NGA DMED file: Which should I use as Scenario Terrain source?

 A typical NGA *dted disc will have a *dmed header that references subdirectories named by longitude containing files that are named by latitude.
 It is ideal to load the *dmed as the STK Terrain Source and let STK recursively load all of the children (*.dt) files.